by Jon Lindquist | Last updated April 4th, 2017

 - 3-inch padded straps with one-handed adjustments

-- Pronounced V-hull and retractable fins for extra maneuverability and responsiveness
+- Pronounced V-hull and twin-tip design for extra maneuverability and responsiveness

 - Budget-friendly price